RishiSadhir/site/content/post/Introduction to Bayesian Estimation.md

 ### Using the posterior

-After we calculate the posterior distribution, we can calculate the mean or median of the posterior distribution, a 95% equal tail credible interval, the probability that $\\\theta$ lies within an interval, and many other statistics.
+After we calculate the posterior distribution, we can calculate the mean or median of the posterior distribution, a 95% equal tail credible interval, the probability that theta lies within an interval, and many other statistics.

 ```python